Balance is not Something you Find, It’s something that you Create

 Ways to Use Essential Oils:

 Inhalation is an easy way to use essential oil.
-Try a personal inhaler or take 1 or 2 inhalations from the bottle of essential oil or diffuser blend.
-(There is a NASA-funded study where 25 participants in a driving scenario said that they lowered their feelings of fatigue and anxiety after smelling Peppermint.)
-You can also try Bergamot, Sweet Basil, Geranium, Grapefruit or Lemon…
+Try a personal inhaler or put 1- 2 drops of essential oil on a tissue or a scent stick.
+Try Bergamot, Geranium, Grapefruit or Lemon…

 Diffusing: Add some uplifting & balancing essential oils to your diffuser, try Bergamot, Basil, Cedarwood, Lemon, Orange, Palmarosa, Rosemary and/or Spruce to name a few.